Program Length: 12 Lessons (1 hour each) or 21 Sessions (15-20 minutes each)

 Mind Matters’ lessons teach people aged 12 and up to heal from Adverse Childhood Experiences (ACEs) and other negative experiences with innovative methods based on current research and neuroscience.
 These skills give individuals a way to take charge of their emotions and improve their states of mind.
 Participants learn to address their physical, relational, and mental health needs.

 The effects of childhood trauma and toxic stress are not easy to overcome.
 Formal training is often required for people to learn to notice and interrupt destructive thought patterns and harmful behaviors.
 Mind Matters teaches people skills and practices that cultivate healing and clear away distractions to learning and healthy relationships.

 Mind Matters’ practical, hands-on lessons explore the effects of adversity and toxic stress along with the healing process.
-Each lesson, based on ACEs science, includes activities that build resilience and increase hope.
+Each lesson, based on ACEs science, includes activities on increasing hope, overcoming adversity, and building resilience.
 The Appendix offers guidance to adapt each lesson for use in one-on-one settings, making the curriculum suitable for case workers, home visitors, mentors, and others working with individuals and families.

 The lessons address the following topics:

 - Self-Soothing and Regulating Emotions: Cultivate a mindfulness practice

 - Managing Stress Effectively: Learn to reduce intrusive thoughts

 - Creating a Code of Honor: Develop a life of intention

 - Building and Using a Support System: Learn how to ask for help